 Participants who have previously consented to be included in a registry for research purposes including consented to be contacted for future research studies, must first be contacted by mail using the contact information included in the registry.
 The contact letter must be approved by the REB and must explain to the prospective participant how their contact information was obtained, in addition to explaining the reason why they are being contacted.
-See Article 10.3.1, for specific inclusions for the letter of initial contact.
+See Guidance Notes 10.3.1, for specific inclusions for the letter of initial contact.

 Ideally, prospective participants in clinical studies are approached for the purpose of recruitment into a research study by someone who is within their circle of clinical care (see "Circle of Care: Sharing of Information for Health Care Purposes" for further discussion).

 Investigators who are not acting as health care providers for prospective participants but who are attached to a hospital department/clinical/medical unit that offers clinical care and conducts research on the patient populations of the specific unit, may be able to obtain prospective participant names from the patient lists of their hospital's medical units in order to determine eligibility for contact provided that the practice is agreed upon by the head of the unit, and the participating physicians.
 In such circumstances, with REB approval, prospective participants may be contacted in writing with an explanation of how their personal contact information was obtained, and a description of the Investigator's relationship to the medical unit, department or clinic.
-See Article 10.3.1 for specific inclusions for the letter of initial contact.
+See Guidance Notes 10.3.1 for specific inclusions for the letter of initial contact.